xiaoneng/crispy-forms-pure/docs/usage.rst

             super(YourForm, self).__init__(*args, **kwargs)

-The embedded templates are in ``crispy_forms_foundation/templates/foundation``.
+The embedded templates are in ``crispy_forms_pure/templates/foundation``.

 Layout items
 ************

-.. automodule:: crispy_forms_foundation.layout
+.. automodule:: crispy_forms_pure.layout
     :members:

-Use Foundation 5 Abide
+Use pure 5 Abide
 **********************

 You can use `Abide`_ validation in your form but note that there is no support within the layout objects.
 You will have to add the ``required`` attribute (and eventually its pattern) on your field widgets in your form.

-So to enable `Abide`_ you'll have to load its Javascript library if you don't load yet the whole Foundation library, then in your form helper you will have to its attribute on the form like this :
+So to enable `Abide`_ you'll have to load its Javascript library if you don't load yet the whole pure library, then in your form helper you will have to its attribute on the form like this :

 .. sourcecode:: python